 Environmental and Social Summary

 Categorised B (2014 ESP).
-The Project will have significant benefits related to high quality energy efficiency measures resulting in improved energy efficiency (EE) and reduced emissions in 47 municipally owned public buildings in the city of Pristina, such as kindergartens, schools, and primary healthcare centres.
+The Project will have significant benefits related to high quality energy efficiency measures resulting in improved energy efficiency (EE) and reduced emissions in 47 municipally owned public buildings in the municipality of Pristina, such as kindergartens, schools, and primary healthcare centres.
 Environmental and social due diligence (ESDD) was comprised of an audit carried out by an independent consultant and included site visit to 11 selected buildings.
 The EE measures will include installation of variable speed pumps in heating systems and replacement of the heating source, thermal insulation of facade, thermal insulation of roof and installation of new windows and doors.
 These measures will generate around 60% annual energy savings and 83% annual avoided CO2 emissions, equivalent of 7,000 tonnes per year.

 The Municipality does not have an environmental and social (E&S) policy, nor does it operate an Environmental, Health, Safety and Social Management System.
-The Environmental and Social Action Plan (ESAP) requires the Client to assign responsibility for environmental, health, safety and social management at the project implementation unit (PIU) to ensure adequate management of environmental, health and safety (EHS) aspects during the Project.
+The Environmental and Social Action Plan (ESAP) requires the Municipality to assign responsibility for environmental, health, safety and social management at the project implementation unit (PIU) to ensure adequate management of environmental, health and safety (EHS) aspects during the Project.
 A Construction Phase Environmental, Health, Safety and Social Management Plan (CESMP) will be developed and implemented by the contractor.
 The CESMP will include construction health and safety, construction environmental controls, plans for community health and safety, and emergency preparedness and response plans.

 The ESAP requests the development and implementation of a project-specific human resources policy aligned with PR2.
 All the contracts are in line with the Law on Labour.